 Jobs, Education and Training Child Care Fee Assistance is commonly known as JET Child Care Fee Assistance.

-From 5 January 2015 there will be changes to JET Child Care Fee Assistance.
-Read more about these changes.
+- 5 January 2015 - changes were made to JET Child Care Fee Assistance.
+Read more about these changes

 Eligibility & payment rates